danieljoseph18/permissionless-perps/README.md

 ---

-These smart contracts are designed to introduce a new type of perpetual futures market, where anyone can participate in the network as a keeper, and pricing can be supplied for almost any asset for which quotes can be fetched through CoinMarketCap, or other popular pricing services.
+These smart contracts are designed to introduce a new type of perpetual futures market, where anyone can participate in the network as a keeper, and pricing can be supplied for almost any asset.

 The overall architecture works as follows: